chanbot5000/Morps/README.md

     python

-into the command and begin using morps:
+as the command and begin using morps:

-	csterling:morps me$ python
-	Python 2.7.6 (default, Sep  9 2014, 15:04:36)
-	[GCC 4.2.1 Compatible Apple LLVM 6.0 (clang-600.0.39)] on darwin
-	Type "help", "copyright", "credits" or "license" for more information.

     import morps